peterpeterparker/stylo/README.md

 Unlike `addParagraphs` and `deleteParagraphs` that are triggered only if elements are such level are added or removed, `updateParagraphs` is triggered if the paragraphs themselves or any of their children (HTML elements and text nodes) are modified.

+Stylo can detect changes for paragraphs and elements that are added or updated but cannot detect deletion of paragraphs without a hint.
+The Mutation Observer API does not provide yet enough information.
+To overcome this issue, Stylo set an attribute with empty value to identify what elements are paragraphs.

 Changes following keyboard inputs are debounced.

 ### Attributes